floydspace/serverless-esbuild/README.md

     nativeZip: true
 ```

-**NOTE:\*** This will produce non-deterministic archives which causes a Serverless deployment update on every deploy.
+_NOTE_: This will produce non-deterministic archives which causes a Serverless deployment update on every deploy.

 ### Concurrency